yuniiholms/OpenWeather_Automation/README.md

  <br>

-# ✨How to get the report
+# ✨How To Get The Report

 ## For Katalon Enterprise user
 1. Navigate to the "Reports" menu in Katalon Studio